 What if I bought my policy prior to July 1, 2014?

-Trauma Insurance premiums are not tax deductible to the funds trustee.
+Trauma insurance premiums are not tax-deductible to the funds trustee.
 Any concessional contributions made to pay for the trauma cover premiums are taxed within the fund.
-This can reduce the tax concession that the policy owner will receive on policy premiums to the difference between the super funds income tax of 15% and their marginal tax rate.
+This can reduce the tax concession that the policy owner will receive on policy premiums to the difference between the super fund's income tax of 15% and the policy owner's marginal tax rate.